 Adding a GCP account to Workload Security is equivalent to adding a GCP connector through the Workload Security API.

-The benefits of adding a GCP account (through Computers > Add GCP Account) instead of adding individual GCP VMs (through Computers > Add Computer), are:
+The following are benefits of adding a GCP account (through Computers > Add GCP Account) instead of adding individual GCP VMs (through Computers > Add Computer):

 - VMs are organized into projects in the manager, which lets you easily see which GCP VMs are protected and which are not.
 Without the GCP account, all your GCP VMs appear at the same root level under Computers.